-Sexting: Sending, receiving, or forwarding sexually explicit messages, photographs, or videos, primarily between mobile phones, of oneself to others.
+Sexting: Sending, receiving, or forwarding sexually explicit messages, photographs, or videos, primarily between mobile phones.
 It may also include the use of a computer or any digital device.

 Violence: The use or threat of physical force or power that harms another.
 Although abuse, neglect and exploitation are forms of violence, we include "violence" as a separate category to address additional threats from which beneficiaries need to be protected, including gang violence, bullying, harassment, and playground violence.